RubySrivastava/ms3-recipe/README.md

       - The brand logo is positioned on the left and is visible on all pages.
       - Navigation is included in the header to let the user intuitively locate it.
       - Navigation links is more visible when hovered over.
 This lets the visitor know that it is clickable.
-      - The navigation link, matching the page that the user is visiting, stays 'active' to let the user quickly establish which page is visiting.
       - Navigation links collapse in a home menu when viewed on mobile device.

     - Accessibility